NICEATM Support of the Tox21 Program

 - To better characterize four chemicals identified in Tox21 quantitative HTS assays as having farnesoid X receptor alpha agonist or antagonist activity, NICEATM and collaborators evaluated them using four experimental approaches.
 Experiments generally confirmed the Tox21 results, provided orthogonal data on protein-to-protein interactions and receptor docking, and translated those results to an in vivo system (larval medaka assay).
 The study, presented at the 2018 SOT meeting (Hamm et al.), demonstrates an approach to targeted evaluation of putative bioactivity derived from HTS data.

 - FDA and NICEATM scientists applied IVIVE to evaluate the impact of pharmacokinetics and different modeling approaches on predicting relevant external exposure using data from an in vitro human induced pluripotent stem cell-based assay.
 The IVIVE analysis estimated equivalent administered doses that would result in maternal or fetal blood concentrations equivalent to the in vitro developmental toxicity and cytotoxic potential concentrations.
 Preliminary results of this analysis showed close agreement between equivalent administered doses and in vivo rat lowest effect levels for three valproate analogues.
 This suggested that the stem cell-based assay and IVIVE approaches can quantitatively predict in vivo developmental toxicity potential.
-A poster describing this work (Chang et al.) will be presented at the 2020 annual meeting of the American Society for Cellular and Computational Toxicology.
+A poster describing this work (Chang et al.) was presented at the 2020 annual meeting of the American Society for Cellular and Computational Toxicology, and a paper is in preparation.

 - NTP and EPA are investigating the use of zebrafish in the Tox21 and ToxCast programs as a screening tool for hazard identification.
 A 2014 Collaborative Workshop on Aquatic Models and 21st Century Toxicology (summarized in Planchart et al. 2016) highlighted the need for standardization of husbandry and testing protocols.
 These issues are being addressed by the NTP Systematic Evaluation of the Application of Zebrafish in Toxicology (SEAZIT) initiative supported by NICEATM.
 Subsequent SEAZIT activities included a webinar series that focused on the application of informatics to improve zebrafish data analyses, and a paper that summarized findings of a literature review and information gathering from expert researchers (Hamm et al. 2018).